 First, let’s get into how the shoulder is constructed.
 It is a ball-and-socket joint.
 The humerus (upper arm bone) has a round end that fits into the curved structure on the outside of your shoulder blade, called the glenoid.
 Inside the joint is a layer of cartilage that provides cushioning so that the bones don’t rub against one another.

-In a shoulder replacement, your Orthopedic Associates of Long Island orthopedic surgeon will replace the natural bone in the ball and socket of your shoulder joint with what will likely be a combination of metal and plastic.
+In a shoulder replacement, your shoulder surgeon will replace the natural bone in the ball and socket of your shoulder joint with what will likely be a combination of metal and plastic.
 Shoulder replacement isn’t all the same.
-There are three options:

-- Total shoulder replacement — This is the most common of these procedures.
+This is the most common of these procedures.
 The ball at the top of your humerus is replaced with a metal ball that is attached to the remaining natural bone.
-The socket is cleaned out and replaced with a new plastic socket. .
+The socket is cleaned out and replaced with a new plastic socket.

 What are the benefits of using your shoulder without pain?
 What are the benefits of being able to use your shoulder at all?
 Those are the big changes that will happen with shoulder replacement.
 Shoulder replacement will once again allow the patient to use his or her shoulder normally, raising your arm above your head and reaching into cabinets and bookshelves above your head.
 That’s a big deal considering that just about every movement of our upper body involves the shoulder to some degree.
 These procedures are very successful.